 2.4 The second session will be for the purpose of preparing the report for the next WRC.
 The second session will be of adequate duration to accomplish the necessary work (at least one week but not exceeding two weeks).
 It will be scheduled to allow publication of the Final Report in the six official languages of the Union six months before the next WRC.
 The deadline for submission of contributions where translation is required is two months prior to the second session of the CPM.
 The deadline for submission of contributions not requiring translation is 1600 hours UTC, 14 calendar days prior to the start of the meeting.

 2.5 Meetings of the ITU-R groups identified (i.e. the responsible groups) should be scheduled to facilitate maximum participation by all interested members, avoiding as far as possible any overlap of meetings that might have an adverse impact on the effective participation of Member States.

+2.5bis Responsible groups shall identify new issues regarding matters of advance publication, coordination, notification and recording procedures of the Radio Regulations for frequency assignments pertaining to space services in accordance with Resolution 86 (Rev. WRC-07), currently addressed under standing Agenda item 7, not later than their next to last meeting prior to the second session of the CPM, for Members States and regional telecommunication organisations to have sufficient time to establish their position and prepare contributions for the second session of the CPM.

-The groups should base their output on existing material plus new contributions.
+2.5ter The groups should base their output on existing material plus new contributions.
 The final reports of the responsible groups may be submitted directly to the CPM process, normally at the CPM Management Team meeting, or exceptionally via the relevant Study Group.

 2.6 In order to facilitate the understanding by all participants of the contents of the draft CPM Report, an executive summary for each issue (see § 2.4 above) will be developed by the responsible group and used by BR for informing the regional groups throughout that WRC study cycle, with the final summary being prepared for the final draft CPM text by the responsible group and included in the CPM Report.